-For those of you who are planning to move to China, you’re one of the millions of people who decide to make this move every year.
+For those of you who are planning to Moving to China, you’re one of the millions of people who decide to make this move every year.
 It can be a long and complicated process, but it’s definitely worth it!
 China is an incredible place to live.
 It’s full of character and culture, and you’re bound to have an incredible time living there.

 However, there are a number of important considerations that you everybody should take before moving to China.

-Keep Your Finances in Check
+Keep Your Finances in Check while Moving to China

 The cost of living in China might be cheaper than you think.
 Of course, it depends on where exactly in China you decide to live, but compared to nearby counties like Japan and South Korea, China has relatively low living costs.
 You can find decent accommodation on a budget, and your weekly spending shouldn’t be too high if you’re sensible.